 Can I visit a National Park?

 Roads up to Hurricane Ridge in Olympic National Park and Paradise in Mount Rainier National Park are usually only open during daylight hours, and chains are really required.
+They'll ask at the entrance gate.
 Twitter: @HRWinterAccess, @MountRainierNPS

 Can I see the roads without actually leaving home?